Takelma language: Object markers

 Takelma has a complex system of verbal pronominal suffixes and is also accompanied by the loss of case markers on nouns.
 This represents a complete shift to full head marking.
 In the 3rd person object marker in Takelma, the suffix –kʰwa which is realized on the verb.
 However the distribution of –kʰwa is very restricted.

-Here is the full set of object markers:

 For the 1st and 2nd person objects overt marking is required with clear difference between singular and plural.
 For 3rd person there is no difference between singular and plural and there is also alternation between the suffix –kʰwa and zero suffix.

 The zero variant occurs with animates as well as inanimate, covert pronouns, and overt nominals.

 However –kʰwa occurs in three distinct environments.
 First, when the subject is also 3rd person.
 Second, it is always used when the object is higher in animacy than the subject.
 This means that the object refers to a human also a mythic animal that is thought of as a human being.
 The third situation is when the subject and object are of equal animacy but the object outranks the subject in topicality.